Finastra/web-components-angular-nestjs-starter/libs/services/randomuser/README.md

-# services-cats
+# service-randomuser

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test services-cats` to execute the unit tests.
+Run `nx test randomuser` to execute the unit tests.